Bartley C of E Junior School

 What support will there be for my child’s overall wellbeing?

-The emotional and social development of all children is as important to Bartley C.E.
-Junior School as academic progress.
+The emotional and social development of all children is as important to Bartley C of E Junior School as academic progress.
 Unless children are happy, learning does not take place well.
-Class Teachers phone home and are ready to meet you to discuss child’s needs and we have an open door policy.
-Our school has a good history of helping children who are struggling with emotional difficulties settle in school and a significant part of this success is working closely with home.
+Class Teachers will phone home and are ready to meet with you to discuss your child’s needs and we operate an open-door policy.
+Our school has a good history of helping children who are struggling with emotional difficulties to settle in school and a significant part of this success is working closely with home.

-If your child has specific emotional needs they are likely to work with an Emotional Literacy Support Assistant (ELSA), either individually or in a small group on aspects such as self-esteem, friendship, anger management, or managing something specific such as a bereavement.
+If your child has specific emotional needs, they are likely to work with an Emotional Literacy Support Assistant (ELSA).
+This will either be individually or in a small group working on aspects such as self-esteem, friendship, anger management, or managing something specific such as a bereavement.
 ELSAs are well trained by the Educational Psychology service and attend regular update and support meetings.
 With your permission, we sometimes use a service providing similar support from Youth and Families Matter, from Testwood Baptist Church.
-We also have Relax Kids led by from Barefoot Coaching, who comes into school to build up children’s ability to calm and regulate their emotions.
-She also regularly does a therapeutic approach called drawing and talking with individual children.
-Recently we have access to a new service Mental Health Support in Schools Team (MHST) which we can access for difficulties such as anxiety, panic or phobias, for which they can offer Cognition Behavioural Therapy, a mental health couse or a wellbeing session.
+We also have Relax Kids sessions led by Barefoot Coaching, designed to develop children’s ability to calm and regulate their emotions.
+Barefoot Coaching also regularly deliver therapeutic sessions called Drawing and Talking with individual children.
+Recently we have access to a new service Mental Health Support in Schools Team (MHST) which we can access for difficulties such as anxiety, panic or phobias.
+This service offers cognition behavioural therapy, mental health courses and wellbeing sessions.

 What specialist services and expertise are available at or accessed by the school?